Björgólfur Guðmundsson: The boom years: chairman of Landsbanki

 Björgólfur's use of sponsorship of the cultural sector to win public approval of himself and his businesses extended to buying influence in the media.
 In 2002, Björgólfur took a 68% in Iceland's biggest publisher, Edda.
-When, in 2005, Guðmund Magnússon published the book Thorsararnir, on the history of the descendants of Thor Jensen.
-In the first version of the book was a chapter on Þóra's marriage with Rockwell.
+In 2005, Guðmund Magnússon published the book Thorsararnir, on the history of the descendants of Thor Jensen.
+The first version of the book included a chapter on Þóra's first marriage to Rockwell.
 The book was published by the press Edda, but Björgólfur, who owned the publisher, had the author change the text, and had the whole first print run destroyed.
 Moreover, he tried to buy the newspaper Dagblaðið-Vísir, which had discussed the matter, in order to close it down.
 Björgólfur did succeed in buying the country's only broadsheet newspaper, Morgunblaðið, along with the associated internet news portal mbl.is.

 The banking crisis, and personal bankruptcy

 Björgólfur's chairmanship at Landsbanki ended when, on 7 October 2008, the Icelandic Financial Supervisory Authority (FME) decided to take over Landsbanki's operations, replacing its board of directors.
-After the almost total collapse of the Icelandic banking system in 2008, Björgólfur Guðmundsson was pointed out as one of the main players behind the Icelandic economic disaster in all Icelandic media including the Icelandic National Broadcasting Service (RUV) and all major newspapers.
+After the almost total collapse of the Icelandic banking system in 2008, Björgólfur Guðmundsson was named throughout the Icelandic media as one of the main players behind the Icelandic economic disaster.
 Björgólfur declared his personal bankruptcy in 2009, owing $750m, $500m of which he owed to Landsbanki.
-This seems to have been the world's biggest recorded personal bankruptcy.
+This seems to have been the world's biggest recorded personal bankruptcy at the time.
 In 2010, Time magazine named Björgölfur as one of their hundred most influential people in the world for his role in the Icelandic crash.

 Other businesses 2002–2008

-Björgólfur has been a keen football fan for years and led the consortium which bought the English Premier League football club West Ham United.
-He bought 90% of the club himself and became the club's Honorary Life President in June 2006, alongside Eggert Magnússon who became Chairman.
-In December 2007, Björgólfur bought out Magnusson's residual 5% stake, and took over the chairman's role.
+Björgólfur was a keen football fan and led the consortium which bought the English Premier League football club West Ham United.
+He bought 90% of the club himself and became the club's Honorary Life President in June 2006 (alongside Eggert Magnússon, who became Chairman).
+In December 2007, Björgólfur bought out Eggert's residual 5% stake, and took over the chairman's role.
 On 8 June 2009, West Ham were taken over by asset management company CB Holding.
-Chairman Gudmundsson and vice-chairman Asgeir Fridgeirsson resigned from the club's board.
+Björgólfur and vice-chairman Ásgeir Friðgeirsson resigned from the club's board.

+Death

+Björgólfur died on 2 February 2025, at the age of 84.